ramlanjekar/Vortex-AI/docs/Vortex AI.markdown

 ---

-## 7. Potential Interview Questions and Answers
+## 7. Frequent Questions and Answers

 ### 7.1 General Questions
 **Q: What is the purpose of the Vortex AI?**